 Podia sells various e-books that users can learn from but is not an e-learning platform in the traditional sense.
 Despite this difference in the platforms,

-Podia still offers significant course creation tools which create a satisfying user experience.
-Where Thinkific’s focus is on membership and courses, Podia provides the same opportunities but bundles its offerings differently.
+Podia still offers significant course builder and course creation tools that create a satisfying user experience.
+Where Thinkific’s focus is on membership and to sell online courses, Podia provides the same opportunities but bundles its offerings differently.

-Despite differences, inexperienced lecturers value the easy-to-use course creation functions, making Podia a viable Thinkific alternative.
+Despite differences, inexperienced lecturers value the easy-to-use online course creation functions, making Podia a viable Thinkific alternative.

 Kajabi has built a powerful reputation as one of the best (if not the best) course-building platforms on the internet.

-Kajabi offers a robust platform as an inclusive site to build courses, market your business and improve conversion rates with its marketing automation campaign tools.
+Kajabi offers a robust platform as an inclusive site to build and for creating courses, market your business, and improve conversion rates with its marketing automation campaign tools.
 As a Thinkific alternative, the benefits of the Kajabi platform exceed Thinkific’s features and functionality.

-On the downside, Kajabi is much more expensive than Thinkific, but with good reason.
+On the downside, Kajabi is much more expensive than Thinkific for creating online courses, but with good reason.
 On the upside, Thinkific is considered a better platform if you’re starting with course building.
 Thinkific also has better functionality for online course delivery as its features are one up on those of Kajabi.

 4. Canvas LMS